This is the District 06 Beginners Guide to General Service

-A district is a geographical unit containing the right number of groups – right in terms of the committee member’s ability to keep in frequent touch with them, to learn their problems, and to find ways to contribute to their growth and well-being.
+A district is simply a geographical area containing the right number of groups – right in terms of the committee member’s ability to keep in frequent touch with them, to learn their problems, and to find ways to contribute to their growth and well-being.
+For a map of District 6 see below.

 The number of groups per district varies widely, from as few as five in a rural district to 90 or more in a metropolitan district.
 Population density and the geographic size of the district, which will affect the ability of the district committee member (D.C.M.) to communicate with the groups, would be key factors determining the number of groups a district will have.